Diversity & Affordability

 i.
 Coordinate with the Vice Provost for Diversity and International Affairs on diversity and other initiatives.

-UofL's Intensive English as a Second Language (IESL) program offers a Communication in English class that is designed to help non-native speakers of English (high-intermediate to advanced proficiency) become more effective communicators in academic, professional and social situations.
+UofL's Intensive English as a Second Language (IESL) program offers a class that is designed to help non-native speakers of English (high-intermediate to advanced proficiency) become more effective communicators in academic, professional and social situations.
 Class instruction focuses on conversational fluency and strategies for professional interactions.
 Tuition remission is available for most UofL employees and evening classes are offered.
-For information, visit the IESL website or call 502-852-5901.
+For information, visit the or call 502-852-5901.

 The Southern Regional Education Board (SREB) is a nonprofit organization that aims to improve education in its 16 member states (including Kentucky).
 The University of Louisville (UofL) is specifically involved with the SREB-Doctoral Scholars Program, which is committed to increasing faculty diversity.
 The Doctoral Scholars Program supports a nationwide initiative to produce more minority PhDs and encourages their pursuit of joining the professoriate.
 The program offers financial support and guidance for doctoral students throughout their studies.